KingAdz/skills-introduction-to-github2/PROFILE.md

 Welcome to my Github profile
-May Name is King ADZ
+My Name is King ADZ